Stitches in human skin are no fun.

 It wasn’t until I was home and they were on their way out that I realized I had a few things already in the house that I should have been taking:

-- Arnica, a homeopathic remedy for pain from my NaturoKit.
+- Arnica, a homeopathic remedy for pain from a kit of homeopathic remedies I’ve had for a while.
 I am just not familiar enough with what’s in there and forget I have it…but I’m getting more on top of that now!

-- Hypernicum is another homeopathic from the kit, which says it can be used for “surgery or injuries to nerve-rich areas such as genitals,” so had I been on top of this, I would have tried it for the stitches pain.
+- Hypericum is another homeopathic remedy which says it can be used for “surgery or injuries to nerve-rich areas such as genitals,” so had I been on top of this, I would have tried it for the stitches pain.

 - Both homeopathic remedies are safe for breastfeeding mothers.